brson/rust-chamber/README.md

 # Enter the Rust Chamber

-This is a tool for sandboxing code using only the Rust type system.
+This is a tool for sandboxing software using only the Rust type system.

-It is not though an endorsement that Rust is suitable for use as a software sandbox.
+It is not though a suggestion that Rust is suitable for use as a sandbox.

 # Why?